bamless/jstar/README.md

    provided as dynamic libraries.
  - **Highly portable**.
 The language is implemented in standard C99 and has no dependencies, making it available on almost all platforms that provide a C compiler.

+To get a feel of the language, [try it in your browser](https://jstar-lang.github.io/docs/demo)!

 # The **jstar** command line app